daniel-muthukrishna/astrodash/docs/example.rst

 Example
 =======

-Example script classifying some spectra from the Open Supernova Catalog and some from OzDES ATEL9570:
+Example script classifying some spectra from the Open Supernova Catalog (OSC) and some from OzDES ATEL9570:

 This example automatically classifies 4 spectra.
 The last line plots the second spectrum on the GUI.
+The redshift of the OSC objects is taken from the OSC automatically no matter what redshift value the user inputs.

 .. code-block:: python

     import astrodash

     example = [
-        ('osc-sn2002er-10', 0.0),
+        ('osc-sn2002er-10', 'osc'),
-        ('osc-sn2013fs-8', 0.0),
+        ('osc-sn2013fs-8', 'osc'),
         ('DES16C3bq_C3_combined_160925_v10_b00.dat', 0.237),
         ('DES16E2aoh_E2_combined_160925_v10_b00.dat', 0.403)]